Hunt for the

-From the outset it is a very easy to watch film about a boy, played by Julian Dennison, moved from foster-home to foster-home.
+From the outset, it is very easy to watch this film about a boy, played by Julian Dennison, moved from foster-home to foster-home.
 He has a history of “kicking things, spitting, setting fire to things, loitering….” etc (trust me it’s a good line in the film.)
-He ends up on a farm and although he rebels once again he quickly feels that this is home.
+He ends up on a farm and although

 The film is done as chapters, e.g Chapter 9, WAR etc, so you get a feeling of what is to come.
 The characters are all really good, especially the sassy and sharp (sometimes not as sharp) boy in the movie.

 Shot in New Zealand, I had an extra reason to see this movie.
 The scenery, dialogue and story are all really strong and this would be suitable for all the family (with the exception of a scene with a large wild boar and the 2 dogs).
-It is a very warm and enjoyable film with lots of great lines and well played roles.
-This is a real sit back and enjoy the popcorn move – Enjoy!
+It is a very warm and enjoyable film with lots of great lines and well-played roles.
+This is a real sit back and